dvreeze/try-zio/README.rst

 Setup
 =====

 This project is about learning `ZIO`_ by doing.
-It also uses other dependencies, such as a Wordpress database.
+It has some dependencies, such as a Wordpress database.

 Before running console programs and tests, and even before compiling, a few steps are needed.
 The idea is to first start a MySQL Docker container, do a "docker exec" into it, and then use the mysql